 Computational method

-In this study, the computations were performed by using the open source CFD code OpenFoam.
-The flow in cascade was assumed to steady state incompressible flow and the Reynolds-averaged Navier-Stokes equation was used as the governing equation in order to clarify the time-averaged effect of the groove on the flow in compressor.
-The solution algorithm was the SIMPLE method.
-The convection term was estimated by the MUSCL scheme by considering both the convergence of computation and the accuracy of computed result.
-The low-Reynolds type of SST k-ω model [23], which is well-known to accurately predict the flow in turbomachinery [15], was chosen as the turbulence model.
+In this study, the computations were performed using the open source computational fluid dynamics (CFD) code OpenFOAM.
+The flow in the cascade was assumed to be a steady-state incompressible flow and the Reynolds-averaged Navier–Stokes (RANS) equation was used as the governing equation in order to clarify the time-averaged effect of the groove on the flow in the compressor.
+Meanwhile, the SIMPLE algorithm was adopted as the solution algorithm, while the convection term was estimated using the MUSCL scheme while considering both the convergence of the computation and the accuracy of the computed results.
+The low-Reynolds-type SST k-ω model [23], which is well known to accurately predict the flow in turbomachinery [15], was chosen as the turbulence model.

 Computational condition